yetanotherfrancisdeveloper/thinkcspy-exercises/README.md

 ## Chapter 10

 [In this chapter](https://runestone.academy/runestone/books/published/thinkcspy/Lists/toctree.html) you will learn all about lists.
-The arguments are listed as follows:
+The paragraphs are listed as follows:

 <ul>
   <li><b>10.1.</b> Lists</li>